National Disability Insurance Scheme

 Government subsidised training is delivered by a network of quality pre-qualified suppliers (PQS), which are registered training organisations endorsed by industry and pre-approved by the Department of Employment, Small Business and Training to deliver eligible training and assessment services.

-PQS framework delivers choice for individuals and employers to select the qualification and PQS that best meets their needs.
+PQS system delivers choice for individuals and employers to select the qualification and PQS that best meets their needs.

-NDIS trial site findings suggest that the disability sector workforce should reflect the demographic diversity of their clients.
+NDIS findings to date indicate that the disability sector workforce should reflect the demographic diversity of their clients.
 PQS deliver

 training in inclusive learning environments to support the participation of all students, regardless of background, including people with disability.